Uploading data

 Copy

-to the wharfBianca uses a system called the wharf to transfer files without having a direct connection to the internet.
+sda-cliandcrypt4gh_key.pubto the wharfBianca uses a system called the wharf to transfer files without having a direct connection to the internet.
 You can upload files to this system from the outside using SFTP, or from UPPMAX by simply mounting the wharf drives.
 You can read more about this in the transit user guide.

 From a terminal window, run the following commands to upload your

-binary:Login to transit area by running:
+sda-clibinary:Log in to the transit area by running:

-Mount to the Bianca project folder by using the following command:
+ssh [username]@transit.uppmax.uu.seMount the Bianca project folder by using the following command:

-mount_wharf [project_name]
+mount_wharf [project_name]where

 Copy the

-from the wharf to BiancaYou can now log out from transit and log in to Bianca to transfer the files out of the wharf and in to your project.
+sda-cliandcrypt4gh_key.pubfrom the wharf to BiancaYou can now log out from transit and log in to Bianca to transfer the files out of the wharf and in to your project.

-Login to Bianca by running the following command:
+Log in to Bianca by running the following command:

-(Remember to use your two-factor authenticator along with your password)
+ssh -A [username]-[project_name]@bianca.uppmax.uu.se(Remember to use your two-factor authenticator along with your password)

 Copy the files from

-to the folder you want to store the image using thecp
+/proj/[project_name]/nobackup/wharf/[username]/[username]-[project_name]to the folder where you want to store the files using thecpcommand:cp /proj/[project_name]/nobackup/wharf/[username]/[username]-[project_name]/sda-cli . cp /proj/[project_name]/nobackup/wharf/[username]/[username]-[project_name]/crypt4gh_key.pub .Running the

 Encrypt the files